-To be eligible for admission to the Physical Therapy Internship Program, you must be currently enrolled in an accredited physical therapy education program.
+To be eligible for admission to the Physical Therapy Internship, you must be currently enrolled in an accredited physical therapy education program.
 Admission to the internship is prearranged by the academic coordinator from your college or university.

 All courses of study require a period of supervised clinical experience and successful completion of a national examination.
 Those who pass the test are awarded the title of physical therapist or physical therapist assistant.